Bennykillua/Getting-started-in-Technical-Writing/README.md

 You can reach out to me (Benny Ifeanyi) on [Twitter](https://twitter.com/Bennykillua)

-The GitHub Octodex images used in this repo was gotten from the [official website](https://octodex.github.com/)
+The GitHub Octodex images used in this repo were gotten from the [official website](https://octodex.github.com/)

 We would greatly appreciate a Star if you like our project ⭐